"When one teaches another person, one learns more deeply"

 Tai Chi/Taiji

 The Phoenix Tai Chi Centre was founded in London, Ontario by Gloria Jenner in 1988.
-Gloria has been studying Tai Chi and Qigong since 1980.
+Gloria has been studying Tai Chi and Qigong since the 1970's.
 Gloria and her staff taught Yang Style Tai Chi, Tai Chi Sword and Qigong.
 In 2012, Gloria retired and Steven Holbert continues to lead classes

 Tai Chi/Taiji applies the power of fluidity to easing one's daily life.